Albert0i/MoreOnQueryingChinese/README.md

 return matched
 ```

-As you can see, the lua script is virtually doing a **full table scan** in RDBMS terminology behind the scenes, and this works much better than before.
+The lua script is virtually doing a **full table scan** in RDBMS terminology behind the scenes, and this works much better than before.
 The principal issue is that it is not scalable!
 It's ok with thousands of records but not ten billions, for example.
 There must be better ways I assure...

 #### IV.
 Using Faceted Search